cfr42/ebgaramond-maths/README.md

 Version 1.2 is updated to use the 2019-05-04 version of ebgaramond.

-Version 1.3 is updated to use the version of ebgaramond.
+Version 1.3 is updated to use the 2024-04-23 version of ebgaramond which uses the 2017 version 1.001 of EBGaramond12 by Georg Duffner and Octavio Pardo.

 ## Consequences